-Tissue injury can be due to damage through cell-mediated or antibody-mediated mechanisms.
+Autoimmune diseases can be common conditions like Tissue injury can be due to damage through cellmediated antibody-mediated mechanisms.
 Antibodies can cause direct tissue damage through the formation of immune complexes (for example glomerulonephritis), direct damage or physiological dysfunction, (for example bullous skin disease skin or myasthenia gravis).
 At other times the autoantibodies are not pathogenic but can still be a useful diagnostic marker of disease, for example, liver autoantibodies.

-Antinuclear Antibody (ANA) Testing: When and Why?
+• Tissue injury is driven by cellular or humoral Antinuclear Antibody (ANA) Testing: When and Why?

-ANA testing is sensitive (~99%) but not specific for systemic lupus erythematosus (SLE) and is useful for the diagnosis of a number of other systemic autoimmune conditions (Sjogren's Syndrome, Systemic Sclerosis, Mixed Connective Tissue Disease, Inflammatory myopathies, Juvenile Idiopathic Arthritis, and Autoimmune Liver Disease).
+ANA testing is sensitive (~99%) but not specific for systemic lupus erythematosus (SLE) and is useful for the diagnosis of a number of other systemic conditions autoimmune (Sjogren's Syndrome, Systemic Sclerosis, Mixed Connective Tissue Disease, Inflammatory myopathies, Juvenile Idiopathic Arthritis, and Autoimmune Liver Disease).